dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 Our lives are affected every day by predictions that are made from algorithms.
 What news you see on social media, what advertisements you are shown, what search results come up in a search engine, and major life decisions (e.g. whether you may apply for a mortgage to buy a house, whether you get a job offer) is now decided upon either wholly or in part by computers, and particularly by machine learning algorithms.

-As machine learning is being used in more and more circumstances, we, as a society, are also increasingly becoming aware of all the ways technology and algorithms can be *misused* or in ways that lead to unethical and harmful outcomes.
+As machine learning is used in more and more circumstances, we, as a society, are also becoming aware of the ways technology and algorithms can be *misused* or in ways that lead to unethical and harmful outcomes.
 Even if you are a student in a field that doesn't directly involve data from humans (like my own field, astronomy), it is important for you to know how your own life is affected by these decision making processes.
 You might also one day end up in a field where you may programme algorithms that do make decisions affecting human lives, so it is important to know how to tread with care.